Practices with Promise Success Story

 Sonoma County Adult Education Consortium: Benicia Unified School District, Dixon Unified School District, Fairfield-Suisun Unified School District, Solano Community College, Travis Unified School District, Vacaville Unified School District, Vallejo City Unified School District, Winters Joint Unified School District

-100% of participating students completed the course and earned full credit.
-This data reflects that the co-teaching model achieved the target of the model program.
+One hundred percent of participating students completed the course and earned full college credit, achieving the goal of the program.